 The circumstances faced by their parents can alter the conditions in which organisms develop.
 For instance, exposing female three-spined stickleback, Gasterosteus aculeatus, females to a model predator during ovulation affected their offspring’s tendency to use social cues (Feng et al., 2015).
 Under stressful situations, animal sensory systems detect and transmit environmental signals to instigate adaptive physiological and behavioural adjustments, responses that are mediated by glucocorticoids (GCs; Sapolsky et al., 2000).
 GCs can be transmitted to offspring and influence their phenotype and development through transgenerational effects (Crino et al., 2023).
 In addition to the environments experienced by parents, offspring also experience potentially stressful environmental conditions that can interact with or amplify parental effects.
 For example, human disturbance alters snapping turtles’ nest-site choice, ultimately impacting the temperature at which eggs are incubated (Kolbe & Janzen, 2002).
 Animals’ responses to abrupt temperature changes are mediated by GCs (Crino et al., 2023), which can influence animals’ decision-making while nesting (Kolbe & Janzen, 2002).
 As a result, GC transmission and early thermal environment are expected to interact and shape offspring traits.
 Both GCs and temperature are known to exert potent effects on brain development (Amiel et al., 2017; Coomber et al., 1997; Jonson et al., 1976; Zhu et al., 2004) and cognition (Clark et al., 2014; Lui et al., 2017), but little is known about how they may interact to affect behavioural flexibility.
 Since behaving flexibly is essential for dealing with novel environments, understanding how early developmental environments collectively impact cognition is crucial for predicting the consequences of environmental change.

 Here, we studied the effects of prenatal temperature and corticosterone (CORT; the main GC in reptiles; Crino et al., 2023) on behavioural flexibility in two species of reptiles, the delicate skink, Lampropholis delicata, and the common garden skink, L. guichenoti.
 Both species have similar life histories and overlapping distributions (Chapple et al., 2011, 2015), but only L. delicata has been successful in colonising different areas around the globe (Baker, 1979; Chapple, Miller, et al., 2013; Chapple et al., 2015).
 Previous studies exploring behavioural differences between the two species have found L. delicata to be more exploratory than L. guichenoti (Chapple et al., 2011), but no differences in learning were observed between the skinks in an associative learning task (Bezzina et al., 2014).
 Disparities in behavioural flexibility may be driving the differences in invasion success between both skinks, a prediction supported in other invasive species (Amiel et al., 2011; Chapple et al., 2012; Sol et al., 2008; Sol & Lefebvre, 2000; Wright et al., 2010).
 However, the relative impact of early environments on behavioural flexibility remains unexplored.
 Early environments are known to affect suites of morphological and behavioural traits differently in each species (Carrasco et al., 2024; Kar et al., 2024).
 We manipulated CORT and incubation temperature in both species and then subjected hatchlings to a reversal learning task.
-Reversal learning is a widely employed tool to measure behavioural flexibility (Gapp et al., 2014; Hurtubise & Howland, 2017), as it assesses an individual’s ability to reverse a previously learnt behaviour providing researchers with a clear indicator of their ability to adjust to new conditions (Brown & Tait, 2010).
+Reversal learning is a widely employed tool to measure behavioural flexibility (Gapp et al., 2014; Hurtubise & Howland, 2017), as it assesses an individual’s ability to reverse a previously learnt behaviour, providing researchers with a clear indicator of their ability to adjust to new conditions (Brown & Tait, 2010).